 This is a traditional Dahi Kabab recipe that makes for a crisp, soft and tasty kababs.
 This Dahi ke Kabab are made with curd or yogurt, gram flour, onions, ginger, chilies, coriander leaves and spices.

-First keep a strainer on top of a deep bowl. then line a muslin or a cotton napkin on the strainer.
+First keep a strainer on top of a deep bowl.
+Line a muslin or a cotton napkin on the strainer.

-Add 1.5 cups fresh chilled curd.
+Add the fresh cold curd.
 The curd has to be thick and creamy and not watery or thin.